AdobeDocs/workfront.en/help/quicksilver/scenario-planner/share-a-plan.md

 feature: Workfront Scenario Planner
 exl-id: b8bbb533-4384-414c-8574-4e137962b8ca
 ---
-# Share a plan in the Scenario Planner
+# Share a plan in the [!DNL Scenario Planner]

-You can share a plan in the Adobe Workfront Scenario Planner with other users, so they can collaborate on the same work that you do.
+You can share a plan in the [!DNL Adobe Workfront Scenario Planner] with other users, so they can collaborate on the same work that you do.

 >[!TIP]
 >